digitalyoshixi/zettelkasten/content/Philosophy/PHLA10.md

 - Discussion board extra credit is given within the 24 hours of the class
 - You can miss 4 attendance-checking quizzes before grade deduction
 - Course only worries about [[Propositional Knowledge]]
+# Writing the Paper
+- Do not attach your name.
+Papers are marked unbiased
+- Define each term (Use the respective author's terms)
 # Studying for Final Exam
 - Remember definitions
 - Remember arguments